Loepker-James/enforce-rules/docs/migration.md

 # Migration

-Changes that break backwards compatibility go here, so you can update your code before you download it.
+Changes that break backwards compatibility and bugged versions go here, so you can update your code before you download it.

 Syntax deprecations are [here](https://github.com/Loepker-James/enforce-rules/blob/main/docs/deprecations.md).